TashaSivalingam/superstore-sql-data-cleaning-analysis/data/dataset_source.md

 ## Dataset Description
 This transactional dataset tracks order, product, customer, and regional data, enabling multi-dimensional analysis of sales performance and trends.
 Project was executed in DataCamp and showcased here to build a repository of projects.

-Below is how the tables were structured:
+Below is how the tables were structured in DataCamp:

 1) orders :